nortakales/quick-regex-replacer/README.md

 ## Features

 Configure frequently used find/replace regexs that you can bind to keystrokes or invoke via command palette for quick access.
-For example, if your log files contain stack traces on a single line where newlines are delimited by |, you could set a regex to replace | with newline to format the stack trace for readability.
-This is the default "Alpha" regex/replacement set in the configuration as an example.
+For example, if your log files contain stack traces on a single line where newlines are delimited by pipe (|), you could set a regex to replace | with \n to format the stack trace for readability.
+This example is the default "Alpha" regex/replacement set in the configuration.

 ![Example usage](resources/readme/example.gif)